Global Israel Initiative

 Why is the GII an effective strategy for Israel vis-à-vis China?

-The GII is designed to respect and effectively address “Chinese characteristics”.
-China’s unique history, its approach to the world, and the statecraft it employs are incomparable.
 China recognizes and respects the diplomatic standing of countries measured in terms of the reach, scope, and intricacy of a nation’s set of partnerships with other countries.
-Therefore, Beijing’s policies are particularly affected by demonstrations of international prowess and sway, or in other words, China aims to bet on the winning horse.
-Thus, the GII seeks to enhance Israel’s international influence and bolster its strategic posture and resilience by expanding and deepening its ties as a middle power with Indo Pacific countries.
+In other words, China aims to bet on the winning horse.

 Why is the GII an effective strategy for Israel in the context of the U.S.-China rivalry?

-An Indo-Pacific middle power strategy for Israel would not only bolster Israel’s influence and reputation vis-à-vis China but is also relevant in the context of the U.S.-China rivalry.
+A middle power strategy for Israel – enhancing strategic autonomy and agency and focusing on the Indo-Pacific – would be beneficial not only in bolstering Israeli influence and reputation vis-à-vis China, but also relevant in the context of the U.S.-China rivalry.

-Third, the global and intricate nature of the rivalry seems to be redefining the geopolitical thinking of the U.S. and its European and Indo-Pacific allies: The Middle East is not a standalone theater; it is interconnected with the Indo-Pacific and Europe.
-As the war in the Ukraine demonstrated that Europe and the Indo-Pacific are one arena, the war in Gaza demonstrated that the Middle East is also part of it.
-In this interconnected geopolitical world, Israel cannot achieve its most critical strategic interests by only acting as a regional power.
-GII is a roadmap for Israel to navigate the great power rivalry and pursue its national interests.
+Third, the great power rivalry is the defining feature of the current era.
+The global and intricate nature of the rivalry seems to be redefining the geopolitical and geostrategic thinking of the U.S. and among its European and Indo-Pacific allies: The Middle East is not a standalone theater; it is part of a “united front” connecting the Indo-Pacific and Europe.
+As the war in the Ukraine demonstrated that Europe and the Indo-Pacific are a “united front”, so has the war in Gaza demonstrated that the Middle East is also part of this front.
+In a “united front” geopolitical world, Israel cannot achieve its most critical strategic interests by only acting as a regional power.
+GII is a roadmap for Israel to navigate the great power rivalry.

-SIGNAL Group’s credentials analyzing China’s domestic and foreign policies and the U.S.-China rivalry, along with its global network, well position it to play an instrumental role in Israeli foreign policy and national security discussions.
-Drawing on 15 years of intensive focus on China and in developing innovative approaches to empowering Israel to address a rising China, SIGNAL Group is committed to the success of the Global Israel Initiative.
+SIGNAL Group’s well-established credentials analyzing China’s domestic and foreign policy and tracking and assessing the U.S.-China rivalry, as well as its track record in building global networks, well place SIGNAL Group to play an increasingly central role in Israeli foreign policy and national security discussions.
+Drawing on over 15 years of intensive focus on China and in developing innovative approaches to empowering Israel to address a rising China, SIGNAL Group is committed to the success of the Global Israel Initiative.